ze-castro/online_store_api_docs/readme.md

+### Disclaimer
+This project is a school assignment so the API is not online and running.
+The documentation was used to demonstrate the API's functionality and design for the assignment.

 # API Documentation
 Welcome to our API documentation!
 This API allows you to manage an online store, including products, categories, users, shopping carts and orders.